mluckcuck/fret-dl-templates/readme.md

 * `basicTemplates.js` - An updated version of a file distributed with FRET.
 The update includes our new template file into the building of the template list
 * `dlTemplates.js` - The new template file containing the definitions of the Dynamic Logic Templates
+* `RLReqs.json` - a demo  requirements set showing a general template and an instantiated example of the template.

 ## Installation